Berrimah

 Employment performance in Berrimah has been below expectations when compared to most other areas nationally

-Berrimah has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 7.1%, with an estimated employment growth of 4.1% over the past year (AreaSearch data).
+Berrimah has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 7.2% as of September 2025.
+There was a 4.2% employment growth over the past year, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment